JaquerEspeis/ofn-docker/README.md

 # ofn-docker
-Dockerfile to create a OFN development enviroment
+Dockerfile to create a OFN development environment